 President, Association of Chiropractic Colleges

-David O’Bryon, founder and president of O’Bryon & Company, is chair of ACIH.
+David O’Bryon, founder and president of O’Bryon & Company, is immediate past chair of ACIH.
 With more than thirty years of association and government experience, he has served organizations as an executive, consultant, and volunteer.
-His responsibilities have included policy formulation and implementation for associations; design and management of membership recruitment efforts;development and implementation of government relations strategies and public affairs programs;volunteer and staff recruitment; designing, writing and editing communications/publications; and administrative management of budgeting and financial oversight.
+His responsibilities have included policy formulation and implementation for associations; design and management of membership recruitment efforts;development and implementation of government relations strategies and public affairs programs;volunteer and staff recruitment; designing, writing and editing communications/publications; and administrative management with budgeting and financial oversight.
 He registered as a lobbyist before the U.S. Congress in 1980.
 He has been involved in virtually all the major federal legislative initiatives for the chiropractic profession since that time.
-He has served as Executive Director of the Association of Chiropractic Colleges since 1996.
+He has served as Executive Director/President of the Association of Chiropractic Colleges since 1996.

 Starting in 2019 he began a three year term as chair of the Secretariat of the National Association of Colleges and Universities and serves on their governing board.